ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned NP and what makes a problem 'hard' to solve.
 - Learned the traveling salesman problem as a classic NP-hard example.
 - Learned verifying a proposed TSP solution efficiently even if solving isn't easy.
+- Learned NP-complete problems and what defines that class.